ISUgenomics/2021_workshop_transcriptomics/Notebook_Masonbrink/02_Bumblebee/02_kraken2Decontam.md

 ```
 grep "Sporisorium graminicola" *.report|awk '$2>0' |sed 's/_/\t/2'  |sed 's/: /\t/1'  |cut -f 1,3-|sed 's/[ ]*//g' |sed 's/graminicola/_graminicola/g' |less
 ```
-Half of these reads go to the species Zymoseptoria tritici IPO323
+Half of these reads go to the species Zymoseptoria tritici IPO323.
+Zymoseptoria tritici, synonyms Septoria tritici, Mycosphaerella graminicola, is a species of filamentous fungus, an ascomycete in the family Mycosphaerellaceae.
+It is a wheat plant pathogen causing septoria leaf blotch that is difficult to control due to resistance to multiple fungicides.
 <details>
 <p>